JLESC/jlesc.github.io/_projects/reconf_distr_storage.md

 Our work in this context is to investigate the use of rescaling of distributed storage systems in HPC environments.

+## Results for 2017/2018

+We modelled the duration of the commision and decommission operations, for which we obtained theoretical lower bounds.
+Then we considered HDFS as a use case and we show that our model can explain the measured commission and decommission times.
+The existing decommission mechanism of HDFS is good when the network is the bottleneck, but could be accelerated by up to a factor 3 when the storage is the limiting factor.
+We also show that commission in HDFS can largely be improved.
+The results on theoretical decommission time have been published at the IEEE BigData 2017 conference {% cite Cheriere2017How --file jlesc.bib %}.
+Results for the commission time have later been added and an extended paper has been submitted and is under review for Elsevier JPDC.
+These additional results are independently available as a research report {% cite Cheriere2018LowerCommission --file jlesc.bib %}.

 ## Results for 2018/2019

 We introduced Pufferbench {% cite Cheriere2018Pufferbench --file jlesc.bib %}, a benchmark for evaluating